 Where to find them: I’ve seen these little birds on a number of tracks, including Blue Gum Swamp, Little Switzerland trail and Woodford Dam fire trail.
 And of course keep an ear out in the garden and you might be lucky enough to catch them flitting through the branches!

-I’m yet to see these in person myself but you might find them in Springwood, Glenbrook Lagoon, Emu Green Reserve and Yarramundi.
+I photographed this one just a few hundred metres from my home in Springwood, but you might also find them at Glenbrook Lagoon, Emu Green Reserve and Yarramundi.

 Often mistaken for the Brown Thornbill, the Striated Thornbill is distinguished by its spotted cap.
 This is a young bird, which will develop more streaking on its underside as it ages.
 It tends to be found in forests and woodlands, leaning towards those full of Eucalyptus, and occasionally is seen in gardens.